ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Here's screenshot for partial API document.
 Most of function I believe a qualified data scientist should know most of that.

 It's Very important to know more than school.
 That's the reason I failed many times.
 Remember one thing: **Every parameter is trying to solve some problems**.
 I take logistic regression as an example, **class_weight** is one way to solve unbalanced data.
 I never heard about that in Machine learning class.
+There's never wonderful data sets in real problem.

+## Deep learning
+The quickest way

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.